emacs-eask/cli/docs/content/Getting-Started/Commands-and-options/_index.en.md

 ## 🔍 eask clean workspace

-Delete `.eask` from the current workspace.
+Delete the `.eask` from the current workspace.

 Alias: `.eask`